 WHO OWES WHAT TO WHOM?

 In 2015, Deputy Minister of Foreign Affairs, Mr. Dimitris Mardas, announced that Greece was owed roughly $305 billion according to calculations made by the country’s general accounting office.
 This is a sum that includes actual damages, interest, and inflation.
-This marked the first time the reparations claim had been formalized with such precision and it’s entirely credible.
+This marks the first time the reparations claim has been formalized with such precision and it’s entirely credible.
 The Germans, of course, have scoffed at the notion that any monies are due inasmuch as there is no strict legal basis on which Greece can press its claim.
 This is another German cultural trait at work known as besserwisser or knowing better.
-The key, however, is whether the reparations owed the Greeks by its Nazi occupiers hinges on legal niceties or on the moral and ethical behaviors expected of civilized nations.
+The key, however, is whether the Holocaust visited on the Greeks by its Nazi occupiers hinges on legal niceties or on the moral and ethical behaviors expected of civilized nations.

-The United States should not fall prey to Germany’s dilatory approach to meeting its financial commitments to NATO.
-Germany has stated that it will meet its 2% target by 2031 although the Russian invasion of Ukraine might accelerate that schedule.
-It’s reasonable to assume, therefore, that if the Germans are not alarmed about Russian tanks racing down the Autobahn then neither should the United States.
+President Trump and his administration should not fall prey to Germany’s dilatory approach to meeting its financial commitments to NATO.
+Germany has stated that it will meet its 2% target by 2031.
+It’s reasonable to assume, therefore, that If the Germans are not alarmed about Russian tanks racing down the Autobahn before 2031 then neither should the United States.

 GERMANY PLAYS BOTH ENDS AGAINST THE MIDDLE

 Maybe our concern with Germany’s well-being is overblown as the nation is a deft double-dealer.
-Two examples should make the point: 1) Germany’s sermonizing to America about staying in the Iran Nuclear Deal has little to do with mitigating Iran’s threat as a nuclear power.
-(In fact, the deal does not permanently thwart Iran’s non-peaceful uses of nuclear power.
-It does, however, enhance Iran’s ability to finance terrorist activities).
-What it has more to do with is the fact that Germany is Iran’s largest trading partner in the EU.
+Two examples should make the point: 1) Germany’s sermonizing to America about staying in the Iran Nuclear deal has little to do with mitigating Iran’s threat as a nuclear power.
+What it has more to do with is the fact that Germany is Iran’s largest trading partner.
+In 2017, hundreds of German firms traded in excess of $4.0 billion with Iran.
 The export-based German economy has no scruples.
-2) Germany and Russia have been schmoozing about the Nord Stream 2 gas pipeline that runs under the Baltic Sea and is designed to double the existing supply of gas to Germany.
-Nord Stream 2 is already built – Nord stream 1 has been in operation for years – and simply awaits certification.
-The two pipelines are majority-owned by the Russian state-owned Gazprom.
+2) Germany and Russia are schmoozing about a gas pipeline that would run under the Baltic Sea and double the existing supply of gas to Germany.
 The geopolitical consequences of such a move would result in increasing Russia’s leverage over the continent’s smaller states, and box Poland out of the gas transit business.
-A further consequence of Germany’s reliance on Russian energy, while also making nice with the Kremlin, could also explain its slow-walking heavy arms shipments to beleaguered Ukraine.
+And, maybe all of that figures into Germany’s calculus.

 When it comes to Poland, especially, the United States cannot welch as Germany has done to nations so many times before.
 Poland is a staunch United States ally whose recently deployed Patriot missile defense system is meant to counterbalance Russian cruise missiles stationed along the Polish border.
 The nation is stable, democratic, with a strong and growing free market economy, and always wary of the antics of Germany – and, for all practical purposes its agent the European Union.
 As I point out in my essay, Globalization: An Anti-Democratic Nightmare in the Making, Germany casts a long shadow over Poland.
 One can only hope that the first line of the Polish national anthem, “Poland has not yet perished”, will hold true to form.

 If German arrogance knows no bounds neither should our vigilance.
-Consider that a member of the Bundestag – the German parliament – and leader of the third largest political party, the Alternative for Germany (AfD), Alexander Gauland, said recently that “Hitler and the Nazis were a speck of bird s— in over 1,000 years of successful German history.”
-That a member of parliamentwould liken Hitler’s diabolical reign to a “speck” iscallous and worthy of censure.
+Consider that a member of the Bundestag – the German parliament – and leader of the third largest political party, the (AfD), Alexander Gauland, said recently that “Hitler and the Nazis were a speck of bird s— in over 1,000 years of successful German history.”

-Notwithstanding the brazenness of Gauland’s comment, however, he ignores – or chooses to ignore – his own nation’s history.
-Long before – millennia before – the more recent horrors perpetrated by German aggression during the nineteenth and twentieth centuries, Germany has visited death and destruction on its neighbors: Austria, Bohemia, France, Hungary, Italy, Poland, and Russia come to mind.
-German aggression has indeed persisted for a very long time.
-As the great first and second century Roman historian Tacitus, a keen observer of the German peoples, remarked “He [the German] thinks it tame and spiritless to accumulate slowly by the sweat of his brow which can be got quickly by the loss of a little blood.”
+Notwithstanding the brazenness of Gauland’s comment, however, he ignores his own nation’s history.
+The great first and second century historian Tacitus who was a keen observer of the German peoples remarked that “He [the German] thinks it tame and spiritless to accumulate slowly by the sweat of his brow which can be got quickly by the loss of a little blood.”
 In the end, Tacitus observes “…the Germans have no taste for peace.”